Miss Universe Puerto Rico 2024

 Miss Universe Puerto Rico 2024 was the 68th Miss Universe Puerto Rico pageant, held at the Luis A. Ferré Performing Arts Center in San Juan, Puerto Rico, on June 27, 2024.

 Karla Guilfú Acevedo of Patillas crowned Jennifer Colón Alvarado of Orocovis as her successor at the end of the event.
-Colón represented Puerto Rico at the Miss Universe 2024 pageant held in Mexico, where she placed as a top twelve finalist.
+Colón represented Puerto Rico at the Miss Universe 2024 pageant held in Mexico, where she placed in the Top 12.